 COLOR SPORT CLUB | Tomohiro Tonegawa

-A trailblazer who built the backcountry scene that continues to this day.
-Since the early 1990s, he has turned his attention to off-piste areas and pioneered the mountain ski scene in the harsh winter months.
-Even after achieving field development throughout Hakuba, which has become synonymous with the company, pioneer work continues.
+He is a pioneer who built the backcountry ski scene that continues to this day.
+Since the early 1990s, he has turned his attention to off-piste skiing, pioneering the mountain ski scene in the harsh winter.
+Even after achieving the development of the entire Hakuba ski field, which is now synonymous with his name, his pioneering work continues

 , protein bars

-nuts are high in calories in small amounts and are efficient in replenishing energy.
-Protein bars are an efficient way to consume protein.
-Jelly-based drinks are also useful because they are easy to drink, but their heavy weight is a bit of a disadvantage.
+, even in small amounts.
+Protein bars allow you to efficiently consume protein.
+Jellies are also easy to drink and useful, but their weight is a bit of a drawback.

 GRANIX mountain guide | Satoshi Arakawa

-Hoping to provide guests with the best backcountry experience, they mainly operate in the mountainous areas of Hakuba Village, Nagano Prefecture.
-In the summer, he works as a mountain climbing guide and shows around mountain areas in Japan.
+Hoping to provide guests with the best backcountry experience, he mainly works in the mountainous areas of Hakuba Village, Nagano Prefecture.
+In the summer, he guides around mountain areas in Japan as a mountain guide.
 Guide experience: 13 years

 4 pieces of anpan